 Real One Player is a necessary evil that’s required to play some media online.
-Unfortunately, by default it installs lots of crap on your computer you don’t need, annoying you with popups and features you’ll never use.
-This site describes how to install and configure it to make it as unintrusive as possible.
+Unfortunately, by default it installs lots of crap on your computer you don’t need, annoying you with popups and features you’ll never use. describes how to install and configure it to make it as unintrusive as possible.

 I don’t mind going to malls if there’s a purpose; I don’t like wandering around aimlessly, and I won’t go when it’s crowded.
 I do most of my shopping when stores first open.